krmbzds/stars/README.md

 ## Ruby

+- [AndyObtiva/perfect-shape](https://github.com/AndyObtiva/perfect-shape) - Perfect Shape is a collection of geometric algorithms that are mostly useful for GUI manipulation like checking containment of a point in popular geometric shapes such as rectangle, square, arc, circl
 - [ruby-syntax-tree/prettier_print](https://github.com/ruby-syntax-tree/prettier_print) - A drop-in replacement for the prettyprint gem with more functionality
 - [ruby-syntax-tree/syntax_tree-translator](https://github.com/ruby-syntax-tree/syntax_tree-translator) - Translate the Syntax Tree AST into other Ruby ASTs
 - [ruby-syntax-tree/syntax_tree-rbs](https://github.com/ruby-syntax-tree/syntax_tree-rbs) - Syntax Tree support for RBS